Murray Bridge

 Murray Bridge faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.2%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 7.3%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
-Vocational credentials are held by 37.4% of residents aged 15+, with advanced diplomas at 7.4% and certificates at 30.0%.
-Educational participation is high, with 28.0% currently enrolled in formal education: 12.0% in primary, 7.6% in secondary, and 2.4% in tertiary education.
+The area has university qualification rates of 10.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications at 1.5% and graduate diplomas at 1.4%.
+Trade and technical skills are prevalent, with 37.4% of residents aged 15 and above holding vocational credentials - advanced diplomas at 7.4% and certificates at 30.0%.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education